A guide to HTTP calls in Angular using httpResource()

 allowing us to use our usual interceptors, testing utilities, etc.

-The most basic usage is to call this function with the URL from which you want to fetch data:
+The most basic usage is to call this function with a function that returns the URL from which you want to fetch data:

 httpResource()